Jura-Labs/jura-trace/GETTING_STARTED.md

 - The **Active manifest** is the most recent edit; the **Origin manifest** is the original capture
 - **AI-generated** content (e.g. Firefly exports) caps the trust score at 25% — by design, because the producer self-declared AI generation
 - **Composite-AI** content (e.g. Pixel Zoom Enhance — real photos with AI-edited regions) caps trust at 55% — a real photograph with declared AI components

-### Things you should try

-- Verify a Pixel photo (or one from the contentcredentials.org gallery) — should show the full chain with green ticks
-- Verify a Firefly export — should show "AI-generated" prominently and cap trust at 25%
-- Verify a Pixel Zoom Enhance image — should show two manifests in the chain (Capture → Zoom Enhance edit) with both validated
-- Edit one of those images in Photoshop without Content Credentials enabled, save, and verify the result — Jura Trace should report the credentials as broken or missing

 ---